Xunnamius/black-flag/README.md

 await preExecutionContext.execute();
 ```

-Effector instances do the heavy lifting in that they actually execute their
+Effectors do the heavy lifting in that they actually execute their command's
-command's [`handler`][7].
-These instances are accessible via the
+[`handler`][7].
+They are accessible via the [`programs.effector`][54] property
-[`instances.helper`][54] property of each object in
+of each object in [`PreExecutionContext::commands`][11], and can be configured
-[`PreExecutionContext::commands`][11], and can be configured as typical yargs
+as one might a typical yargs instance.
-instances.

-Helper instances are "clones" of their respective effector instances and are
+Helpers are "clones" of their respective effectors and are accessible via the
-accessible via the [`instances.helper`][54] property of each object in
+[`programs.helper`][54] property of each object in
 [`PreExecutionContext::commands`][11].
 These instances have been reconfigured to
 address [a couple bugs][55] in yargs help text output by excluding aliases from
 certain output lines and excluding positional arguments from certain others.
 A
-side-effect of this is that only effector instances recognize top-level
+side-effect of this is that only effectors recognize top-level positional
-positional arguments, which isn't a problem Black Flag users have to worry about
+arguments, which isn't a problem Black Flag users have to worry about unless
-unless they're dangerously tampering with these instances directly.
+they're dangerously tampering with these programs directly.

-Router instances are partially-configured just enough to proxy control to other
+Routers are partially-configured just enough to proxy control to other routers
-router instances or to helper instances and are accessible via the
+or to helpers and are accessible via the [`programs.router`][54] property of
-[`instances.router`][54] property of each object in
-[`PreExecutionContext::commands`][11].
-They cannot and _must not_ have any
+each object in [`PreExecutionContext::commands`][11].
+They cannot and _must not_
-configured strictness or validation logic.
+have any configured strictness or validation logic.

-Therefore: if you want to tamper with the yargs instance responsible for running
+Therefore: if you want to tamper with the program responsible for running a
-a command's [`handler`][7], operate on the effector program.
-If you want to
+command's [`handler`][7], operate on the effector program.
+If you want to tamper
-tamper with a command's generic stdout help text, operate on the helper program.
+with a command's generic stdout help text, operate on the helper program.
+If you
-If you want to tamper with validation and parsing, operate on both the helper
+want to tamper with validation and parsing, operate on both the helper and
-and effector instances.
-If you want to tamper with the routing of control
+effectors.
+If you want to tamper with the routing of control between commands,
-between commands, operate on the router program.
+operate on the router program.

 See [the docs][x-repo-docs] for more details on Black Flag's internals.

 #### Motivation

-The delegation of responsibility between helper and effector instances
+The delegation of responsibility between helper and effectors facilitates the
-facilitates the double-parsing necessary for [dynamic options][6] support.
-In
+double-parsing necessary for [dynamic options][6] support.
+In implementing
-implementing dynamic options, Black Flag accurately parses the given arguments
+dynamic options, Black Flag accurately parses the given arguments with the
-with the helper program on the first pass and feeds the result to the
+helper program on the first pass and feeds the result to the [`builder`][7]
-[`builder`][7] function of the effector on the second pass (via [`builder`'s new
+function of the effector on the second pass (via [`builder`'s new third
-third parameter][6]).
+parameter][6]).

 In the same vein, hoisting routing responsibilities to the router program allows
 Black Flag to make certain guarantees:

 - An end user trying to invoke a non-existent sub-command will cause an
   exception to be thrown.
-This is true even if the effector and helper instances
+This is true even if the effector and helpers have
-  have been set to non-strict mode (`yargs::strict(false)`).
+  been set to non-strict mode (`yargs::strict(false)`).

 - The right command gets to generate help text.
 To this end, passing `--help` or
   an equivalent argument is effectively ignored by routers.